tutorgen/hpit_services/README.md

 Neo4J: Run C:\Program Files\Newo4j Community\bin\neo4j-community.exe.
 You can start and stop it
 by clicking a button.

-Couchbase: Couchbase will already be running after it is installed.

 Next, set up the server settings.
 Instructions are located in the section [Server Settings](#GSServerSettingsToc)